 Canada's National Eco-Journalism Competition for Youth

 This competition is part of Young Reporters for the Environment (YRE) — an international program by the Foundation for Environmental Education (FEE).
 YRE is a global network of youth, ages 11-18, writing about, videoing and taking photos of environmental problems and solutions in their communities.
 In Canada, the national coordinator is EcoSchools Canada.
 Members' articles and photos are eligible for the annual international award.
 National coordinators set the award deadline for their country, and submit their national selection of articles and photos to the YRE International Coordination.
 Winners will be featured on the YRE website, and announced nationally through EcoSchools.ca, the EcoSchools newsletter, and Twitter, Facebook, and Instagram channels.

 Canadian Association of Journalists Annual Awards

 CAJ recognizes outstanding Canadian reporting — with a particular focus on investigative work.
 Cash prizes are offered in several categories, including Photojournalism, Environmental and Climate Change Award, Emerging Indigenous Journalist Award, Student Award and Freedom of Information Journalism Award.
 Winners of the CAJ awards are announced at the CAJ's annual conference in spring.

 Canadian Journalism Foundation Awards

 CJF supports and rewards excellence in Canadian journalism through its annual awards program and by supporting recognition programs run by other organizations.
-The 2021 awards include the new CJF Award for Climate Solutions Reporting, with a $10,000 cash prize; the Tom Hanson Photojournalism Award, a six-week paid internship at The Canadian Press head office in Toronto, for a photojournalist in the early stages of their career; and more.
+The 2024 awards include the $10,000 Award for Climate Solutions Reporting, $5,000 Edward Burtynsky Award for Climate Photojournalism and the Tom Hanson Photojournalism Award, a six-week paid internship at The Canadian Press head office in Toronto, for a photojournalist in the early stages of their career; and more.

 CENTER Photo/Art Awards and Grants

-CENTER annually recognizes outstanding photographers worldwide working in all processes and subject matter in three categories (Personal, Social and Environmental) with awards and grants for project funding, exhibition in Santa Fe and professional development via the premier juried portfolio review event, the Review Santa Fe Photo Festival.
+CENTER annually recognizes outstanding photographers worldwide working in all processes and subject matter with awards and grants for project funding, exhibition in Santa Fe and professional development via the premier juried portfolio review event, the Review Santa Fe Photo Festival.
 Multiple categories, including the Blue Earth Fiscal Sponsorship.